 CAN TAKE 30 TO 50% LESS TIME TO PROGRAM THOSE WELDS WITH AN ABB

 TO REVIEW THE IMPORTANT ABOVE JOB SHOP CONSIDERATIONS, SIMPLY SEND YOUR PARTS TO COMPANIES THAT SUPPLY THE ROBOTS AND LET THEM GIVE YOU THE PROGRAMMING AND WELD RESULTS IN A VIDEO.

-robots, the weld quality - productivity opportunities are only
+robot welds, the quality & productivity opportunities are only

-limited by a manager's or engineer's weld process control knowledge.
+limited by a manager's - engineer's process control knowledge.

-YOUR COMPANY PURCHASED AN $80,000 ROBOT CELL AND YET DID NOT HAVE EMPLOYEES
+YOUR COMPANY PURCHASED A $100,000 ROBOT CELL, AND YET NONE OF YOUR EMPLOYEES

-THAT HAD ROBOT MIG WELD BEST PRACTICES & PROCESS CONTROL EXPERTISE, COSTING $400?
+HAD ROBOT MIG WELD BEST PRACTICES & PROCESS CONTROL EXPERTISE, COSTING $500.

 ANY OF THE FOLLOWING

 MIG WELD PROCESS CONTROLS AND BEST PRACTICES EXPERTISE.